Wired Connection Klipper Configuration

 -

-Due to system version differences, it may display other names.
+Due to system version differences, it may display a different name.
 If

 - Execute the code below to start flashing.

-- Connect the AirClick's programming port to the host computer's USB port.
-Do not press the BOOT button, otherwise the ID cannot be searched.
+- Connect the AirClick's flash port to the host computer's USB port.
+Do not press and hold the BOOT button, otherwise the ID cannot be found.

 Loading...

-- Must connect to the host computer via SSH, please use network login to connect to the host computer (such as Raspberry Pi and other devices).
+- You must connect to the host via SSH, use a network login method to connect to the host (such as a Raspberry Pi)

-- Before operation, ensure the motherboard has been flashed with the USB firmware.
+- Ensure the motherboard has been flashed with USB firmware before proceeding

-- Please confirm the motherboard is connected to the host computer's USB port using Type-C.
+- Make sure the motherboard is connected to the host's USB port via TYPEC

-- To view the Toolboard ID, please refer to the relevant tutorial in the corresponding product directory.
+- To view the toolboard ID, please refer to the relevant tutorial under the corresponding product directory

 Search for USB Device ID